The Godfather Part III: Plot

-In 1979, Michael Corleone is approaching 60.
-Wracked with guilt over his ruthless rise to power, especially for having ordered his brother Fredo Corleone's murder, he donates millions to charitable causes.
-Michael and Kay are divorced; their children, Anthony and Mary, live with Kay.
-At the reception in Michael's honor at St. Patrick's Old Cathedral, which follows a papal order induction ceremony, Anthony tells his father that he is leaving law school to become an opera singer.
-Kay supports his decision, but Michael wants Anthony to complete his law degree first but after being convinced, Michael agrees to let Anthony go his own way.
-Michael and Kay have an uneasy reunion when Kay reveals that she and Anthony know the truth about Fredo's death.
-Vincent Mancini, the out-of-wedlock son of Michael's long-dead brother Sonny Corleone, arrives at the reception.
-Michael's sister, Connie Corleone, arranges for Vincent to settle a dispute with his rival, Joey Zasa, but Zasa calls Vincent a bastard, and Vincent bites Zasa's ear.
-Michael, troubled by Vincent's fiery temper yet impressed by his loyalty, agrees to include Vincent in the family business.
+In 1979, Michael Corleone is approaching sixty years of age.
+Plagued with guilt over his ruthless rise to power, especially for having ordered his brother Fredo Corleone's murder, he donates millions to charitable causes.

+Michael and Kay Adams are divorced; their children Anthony and Mary live with Kay.
+At a reception in Michael's honor at St. Patrick's Old Cathedral that follows a papal order induction ceremony, Anthony tells his father that he is leaving law school to become an opera singer.
+Kay supports Anthony's decision, while Michael eventually agrees to let him go his own way.
+Kay reveals to Michael that she and Anthony know the truth about Fredo's death.
+Vincent Mancini, the illegitimate son of Michael's long-dead older brother Sonny by his mistress Lucy Mancini, arrives at the reception.
+Michael's sister Connie arranges for Vincent to settle a dispute with his rival Joey Zasa, but Zasa calls Vincent a bastard, and Vincent bites Zasa's ear.
+Michael, troubled by Vincent's temper yet impressed by his loyalty, agrees to include Vincent in the family business.

-Michael knows that the head of the Vatican Bank, Archbishop Gilday, has accumulated a massive deficit and offers $600M in exchange for shares in Internazionale Immobiliare, an international real estate company, which would make him its largest single shareholder.
-He makes a tender offer to buy the Vatican's 25% share in the company, which will give him controlling interest.
-Immobiliare's board approves the offer, pending ratification by the Pope.
+The head of the Vatican Bank, Archbishop Gilday, has accumulated a massive deficit of $769M.
+Michael offers $600M in exchange for the Vatican's shares in an international real estate company, Internazionale Immobiliare, which would give him a controlling interest.
+Immobiliare's board approves the offer, pending ratification by Pope Paul VI.